lxgr-linux/scrap_engine/docs/DOCS.md

 ---

 ### scrap_engine.Text
 An easy way to generate text labels.
 This is a daughter class of ```scrap_engine.ObjectGroup``` and shares all its methods.
+Texts can be added together.

 #### Method ```scrap_engine.Text.__init__(self, text, state="solid", esccode="", ob_class=Object, ob_args={}, ignore="")```
 Constructor.